fallen-icarus/cardano-loans/README.md

 > contract as a minting policy for one borrower, and as a staking script for the second borrower.
 > Both borrower credentials must still approve the transaction so there is no risk of theft.
 This
 > works because the negotiation smart contract doesn't care where inputs with beacons come from; it
-> only cares about outputs with beacons.
-In this case, there aren't any outputs with beacons.
+> only cares about outputs with beacons and whether the required borrower approved the transaction.
+> In this case, there aren't any outputs with beacons and both borrowers approved.

-##### Updating Ask UTxOs
+#### Updating Ask UTxOs

 If the Ask UTxO is changing the loan asset, the loan asset beacon will need to be changed which means the negotiation smart contract must be executed as a minting policy.
-However, if no beacons need to be changed, the negotiation smart contract can be executed as a staking script. *All other requirements are the same as closing Ask UTxOs.* Even the redeemers used are the same.
+However, if no beacons need to be changed while the datums are being updated, the negotiation smart contract must be executed as a staking script. *All other requirements are the same as creating Ask UTxOs.* You will need to use the same spending redeemer as when closing Ask UTxOs.

 It is *not* possible to move an Ask UTxO to a new loan address in the case where a borrower wishes to use a different staking credential.
 Using both the minting execution and staking execution in a